National Weather Service United States Department of Commerce

 Local and Regional Events:

-A tornado, possibly an F3, moved northeast from Burkmere, which is 10 miles west of Faulkton.
-About half dozen farms were torn apart.
-Two children were killed, and the rest of the family critically injured as a home was leveled.
+A tornado, possibly an F3, moved northeast from Burkmere, 10 miles west of Faulkton.
+About half a dozen farms were torn apart.
+Two children were killed, and the rest of the family was critically injured as a home was leveled.
 6 miles northwest of Faulkton, near Millard.

 A strong upper-level low-pressure area brought widespread heavy snowfall to central and parts of northeast South Dakota.
 This early spring storm brought 6 to 14 inches of heavy snow to the area.
-The heavy wet snow caused a lot of travel problems along with a few accidents.
-Locations with a foot or more of snowfall included 12 inches 12 SSW Harrold, 23 N Highmore, and Orient; 13 inches 14 NNE Isabel and Eureka with 14 inches at Eagle Butte.
+The heavy wet snow caused many travel problems and a few accidents.
+Locations with a foot or more of snowfall included 12 inches 12 SSW Harrold, 23 N Highmore, and Orient; 13 inches 14 NNE Isabel and Eureka, with 14 inches at Eagle Butte.